aruntk/polymer-apollo/README.md

 For more info, visit the [apollo doc](http://dev.apollodata.com/tools/).

-You can then use your property as usual in your vue component:
+You can then use your property as usual in your polymer component:

 ```html
 <!--my-element.js-->